trevorwh113/Web_Dev_QA_Project/README.md

 ## Running The Project

-1. Make sure you are in the root directory of the project (Group-8-FS).
+1. Make sure you are in the root directory of the project (Web_Dev_QA_Project).
 2. In the root directory, create a virtual environment by running the following command:
     ```bash
     python3 -m venv venv
     ```
     Here the second `venv` is the name of the virtual environment.
 You can use any name you want.
 3. Activate the virtual environment by running the following command:
     ```bash
     source venv/bin/activate
     ```
     If you are using Windows, you can activate the virtual environment by running the following command:
     ```bash
     venv\Scripts\activate
     ```
-4. Install the required packages by running the following command.
-This is updated for our project (includes pytest).:
+4. Install the required packages for the project by running the following command:
     ```bash
     pip install -r requirements.txt
     ```
-5. Change your directory to Group-8-FS/app using cd.
+5. Change your directory to Web_Dev_QA_Project/app using cd.
 6. Run the following command to start the server:
     ```bash
     python app.py
     ```
-7. Follow the link from the output (or copy-paste into your browser).
+7. This hosts the webpage in the localhost.
+Follow the link from the output (or copy-paste into your browser).

 ## Running The Tests
-1. After following steps for **Running The Project**, open a new terminal and repeat the steps, but do not launch the server.
+1. After following steps for **Running The Project**, either terminate the app or open a new terminal and repeat the steps without launching the server.

 2. Run the following command to run **all** tests:
      ```bash